jtmurphysr/PyPassword/README.md

 ## Features

 - 🔒 Secure password storage with encryption
-- 🔑 Master password protection
+- 🔑 Master password protection with bcrypt hashing
 - 📝 Password generation with customizable requirements
 - 🔍 Search functionality
 - 📋 Copy username/password to clipboard
-- 📥 Import from JSON
+- 📥 Import from JSON (with automatic format conversion)
 - 📤 Export to JSON
 - 🛡️ Comprehensive error handling and logging
 - 🔄 Support for both old and new data formats
+- 🔐 PBKDF2 key derivation for enhanced security

 ## Security